ghc-proposals/ghc-proposals/proposals/0000-shared-class-members.rst

 edition, so that the full utility can be realised.
 The extension stands on it own without that in consideration.

-As with `intrinsic typeclasses <https://gitlab.haskell.org/ghc/ghc/-/wikis/intrinsic-superclasses>`_ we will use the terminology "members" instead of "methods" so we can talk about associated types and associated data as well.
+As with `intrinsic superclasses <https://gitlab.haskell.org/ghc/ghc/-/wikis/intrinsic-superclasses>`_ we will use the terminology "members" instead of "methods" so we can talk about associated types and associated data as well.